Extended Track - Naturopathic Medicine Degree

 - This 5-year option allows students to spread this credit load over three years, dropping the average credit load to 21 in the first year, 15.5 in the second year and 16 in the third year.

-- The basic science classes are concentrated in your first and third years, with modality classes in your second year.
+- The basic science classes are concentrated in your first and second years, with modality classes in your third year.

-- Clinic Observation 1 is completed year 1 and Clinic Observation 2 is spread over your 2/5 and 3/5 years.
+- Clinic Observation 1 is completed in Year 1 and Clinic Observation 2 is completed in Year 3.
 You enter clinic as an NMS3 in your 4/5 year

-- You take your Basic Science boards during the summer between your 3/5 and 4/5 year
+- You take your Basic Science boards during the summer between your 2/5 and 3/5 year

 - Usually about 20 percent of any class is on the 5-year track.